|

 kin (prohibition, ban, forbid)

-ki (mourning, abhor, detestable) ❖ (taboo day, time, direction, words, etc. that must be avoided) ❖ To forbid any contact or proximity with things that should be abstained from
+ki (mourning, abhor, detestable) ❖ (taboo day, time, direction, words, etc. that must be avoided) ❖ To forbid any contact with or proximity to things that should be abstained from

 i | iki (breath, respiration)